 Is Machine Learning In Manufacturing A Joke?

 One of the hottest buzzwords in any industry right now is artificial intelligence.
 In fact, trillions of dollars will be made by businesses over the course of the next decade who leverage this world-changing technology to disrupt their respective spaces.
 It offers the core solution to intimidatingly large data and complex ecosystems with revolving variables.
-It is being viewed by many as a silver bullet to existing industry problems.
+AI and IoT are being viewed by many as a silver bullet to existing industry problems.
 Unfortunately, these solutions mostly aren’t here yet – for any industry – and smart businesses are forced to proceed forward with caution.

 The manufacturing space is no exception to this phenomenon.
 Artificial intelligence and machine learning in manufacturing are talked about at every industrial conference; yet implemented on very few actual shop floors.